How to Track SERP Features in 2026 (Free + API Methods)

 A SERP feature is any element on a Google search results page that isn’t a standard organic blue link.
 Google has been adding them since the Knowledge Graph launched in May 2012.
 Expansion accelerated in 2024 when AI Overviews rolled out globally, and again at Google I/O 2025 when AI Mode started replacing the classic SERP entirely for a subset of queries.
 By May 2026, AI Mode had reached 1 billion monthly users across 180+ countries.

 The result: a typical commercial query in 2026 renders 4-6 distinct features above the first organic result.
 Each is ranked, optimized, and tracked separately.
 They share a query, not a leaderboard.
+That fragmentation is exactly why SERP features tracking has become a discipline of its own, distinct from classic rank tracking.

 Why this matters: